msoffsite/Cascade_Backend_Developer_Assessment/README.md

 ## Problem
 1. Create a REST API using ASP.NET MVC and write a method to return a sorted list of these by Publisher, Author (last, first), then title.

-2. Write another API method to add an entry to the Book table.
+2. If you had to create one or more tables to store the Book data in a MS SQL database, outline the table design along with fields and their datatypes.

-3. If you had to create one or more tables to store the Book data in a MS SQL database, outline the table design along with fields and their datatypes.
+3. Write another API method to add an entry to the Book table.

-4. Write stored procedures in MS SQL Server for steps 1 and 2, and use them in separate API methods to return the same results.
+4. Write stored procedures in MS SQL Server for steps 1 and 3, and use them in separate API methods to return the same results.

 5. Write an API method to return the total price of all books in the database.